ditsmod/realworld/README.md

 yarn test-postman
 ```

-Ro rerun the tests, first you need clear MySQL tables:
+To rerun the tests, first you need clear MySQL tables:

 ```sql
 delete from curr_articles where articleId > 0;